 "All season this was the way we've wanted to play," Chalk said.
 "We can't defensively press full court yet but we've got more weapons on offense, more offensive players who can run up and down floor now."

-For more on this story, see today's State Journal.
+For more on this story, see Wednesday's State Journal.